-The School team format brings about the excitement of a team sport, so that students collaborate and spur each other on to push their boundaries in mathematics.
+The circuit format brings about the excitement of a team sport, so that students collaborate and spur each other on to push their boundaries in mathematics.

 I am a home-schooled student.
 Would I miss out on any benefits as I’m an individual taking the circuit?